-J-10.
+J-8.
 Security for payment of judgment; order discharging real estate from lien

 - a.
 If a person appealing a Superior Court judgment deposits with the Clerk of the Court an amount which the Court deems sufficient as security for payment of the amount finally to be determined to be due, the Court, by order, may discharge appellant's real estate from the lien of the appealed judgment. - b.
 The deposited amount shall be subject to the lien of the appealed judgment and of any later judgment recovered.
-The Clerk shall retain the deposit until final determination of the action. - c.
-When the order has been entered in the Case Docket and the deposit made, the Clerk shall enter the order following the judgment entry in the Judgment Docket.
+The Clerk shall retain the deposit in the Superior Court Trust Fund until final determination of the action. - c.
+When the order has been entered in the Case Docket and the deposit made, the Clerk shall enter the order following the judgment entry in the Statewide Judgment Lien Index and send notice of the deposit to the appellants.